-- Game jerseys that have sleeves with dress code pants, walking shorts, or capris. - Team polo shirts designating sport representation with dress code pants, walking shorts, or capris. - Students may not wear warm-up pants but may wear warm-up jackets and sweatshirts that comply with regular dress code requirements.
+- Game jerseys that have sleeves with dress code bottoms. - Team polo shirts designating sport representation with dress code bottoms.
+Students may not wear warm-up pants but may wear warm-up jackets and sweatshirts that comply with regular dress code requirements. - Cheerleaders can wear cheer uniform tops with undershirts and shell bottoms (no skirts).